Scorpieth/DynamicTable-Typescript/README.md

 Features:
 - Dynamic variable count, the table will adjust per input data
 - Date Parsing built-in the data cell rendering.
-Typescript Date objects will be able to render itself as strings
+Typescript Date objects will be able to render itself as strings.
+(This is not locale by default)